argusDob/Job-Portal/Readme.md

 <h1> JOB BOARD </h1>
-<p>A job board application to keep in the coding loop while i am sitting on the bench due to S&S bankraptrency.
+<p>A job board application to keep myself in the coding loop while i am sitting on the bench due to S&S bankraptrency.
 My main focus remains in the FE but I have init a node.js server to manipulate data between the FE and BE</p>
 <h2>Tech Stack</h2>
 <ul>
 <li>Vue.js(2xx)</li>